console Package¶

 Greater than a fullscreen terminal clear, also clears the scrollback buffer.
 May expose bugs in dumb terminals.

-(seconds=0.1)[source]¶ Flash screen, i.e. turn on reverse video and back again, given a delay in floating-point seconds.
-This can be useful as a visible bell.
+Flash screen, i.e. turn on reverse video and back again, given a delay in floating-point seconds.
+Useful as a visible bell.

 seconds – float - how long to wait in reverse video